 Cape May Point is unique among Jersey Shore communities for its natural environment, many trees, and wildlife-friendly gardens.
 Our quiet residential streets are used more for walking and biking than for motor vehicles.
 Because of our location along the Atlantic Flyway, Cape May Point is a major rest stop for birds and butterflies migrating north in the spring and south in the fall.
 Visitors from around the world come here to view wildlife migration.

-The Green Team coordinates Cape May Point’s activities towards certification by Sustainable Jersey, a prestigious designation for municipal governments in New Jersey.
+The Green Team coordinates Cape May Point’s activities for certification by Sustainable Jersey, a prestigious designation for municipal governments in New Jersey.
 By supporting community efforts to reduce waste, cut greenhouse gas emissions, and improve environmental equity, Sustainable Jersey is empowering communities to build a better world for future generations.
+Cape May Point achieved Bronze Certification in 2017.

 Click on the following links for information for residents and visitors provided by the Environmental Commission and the Green Team.